 - Book through i-escape and you’ll skip the queue (and the ticket cost) for the Casa degli Atellani house and garden

-- The interiors could do with a few more homely touches – books on the shelves, art on the walls
+- The interiors could do with a few more homey touches as the apartments are quite bare

 - The windows in Luini are small and high up, so you don’t get much of a view

-- This is a quiet, exclusive neighbourhood - late-night revellers will need to cab it to more lively districts like Brera
+- This is an exclusive neighbourhood - late-night revellers will need to cab it to more lively districts like Brera

 - There’s a charge for parking, although few drive into central Milan